erricrr/pichMed-deployment/README.md

 The game is available to play at: [erricrr.github.io/pichMed-deployment/](erricrr.github.io/pichMed-deployment/)

 Simply open the link in your web browser to start playing.
 No installation or setup required!

-## Deployment Information

-This repository is configured for automatic deployment to GitHub Pages using GitHub Actions.
-The deployment files are automatically updated when changes are pushed to the main branch.

 ## Game Themes